FormidablePencil/cinema-portfolio-proj-types/README.md

 # cinema-portfolio-proj-types

-These are types to the cinema-portfolio project.
+These are types for the cinema-portfolio project.

 The repos that use this repo are:
 - https://github.com/FormidablePencil/parallax-effect-crystals